Websites for Artists:

-Q: I'm ready to start selling my art over the internet.
+Q: I'm ready to start selling my art online.
 Please visit my website and tell me what you think.
 What about paying for gallery or exhibition space or a web page on large art websites or links on large art websites with lots of other artists?

 As for linking or renting space on large art websites, that's usually pretty futile, and a good way to waste money.
 Thousands of group art websites exist, each one with anywhere from dozens to hundreds of artists, some with more.
 Throwing your art into the mix makes you kind of like a flea on a dog-- hard to find-- like entering your art in a group show with several hundred thousand pieces, and hoping against hope that somehow someone singles you out and likes your art enough to buy-- like winning the lottery.
 Get it?

-That said, the internet is becoming increasingly important as a marketing tool, artists and the art business included.
-More and more art will be sold online, and artists' websites will eventually become the primary vehicles for showing work and presenting credentials (assuming this hasn't happened already).
-Even at this early evolutionary stage, you can make the internet work for you, but you have to do it in conjunction with traditional ways of getting your art out there like showing wherever and whenever you get the chance, networking within your art community, participating in juried and non-juried shows, and so on.
-Assuming you're doing all of this and more, and assuming you're respectful of any galleries or agents who represent you, here are some ways to spiff up your online profile:
+That said, the Internet is becoming increasingly important as a marketing tool, artists and the art business included.
+Plenty of art is already selling online, more and more art will be sold online, and artists' websites are fast becoming the primary vehicles for showing work and presenting credentials (assuming this hasn't happened already).
+Regardless of your current situation, you can make your website work for you, but you have to do it in conjunction with social networking websites, traditional ways of getting your art out there like showing wherever and whenever you get the chance, networking within your art community, participating in juried and non-juried shows, and so on.
+Assuming you're doing all of this and more, and assuming you're respectful of any galleries or agents who currently represent you, here are some ways to spiff up your online profile:

 Once you've got a domain name, make that website about one thing and one thing only-- YOUR ART.
 Do not show pictures of your dog, talk about your garden, or drone on about how bovine growth hormone is depleting the ozone layer unless, of course, these passions represent integral aspects of your art.

 Personalize your website.
 Make it feel like an actual place, a state of being, a frame of mind, an environment, an atmosphere, somewhere that's uniquely you.
-Generic portfolio-style artist websites with standard menus like "about the artist," "galleries," "shows," and so on are boring-- there are millions of them.
-Portfolio sites are good for presenting your art to people in the trade for possible shows or representation, but regular people who buy art because it affects them in some way will not be captivated.
+Generic portfolio-style artist websites with standard menus like "about the artist," "galleries," "shows," and so on are boring-- there are countless thousands and thousands of them.
+Portfolio sites may be good for presenting your art to people in the trade for possible shows or representation, but regular people who buy art because it impacts or attracts them in some way will not be captivated.
 Include an online portfolio section for the pros, but the reality you create for regular folks who stop by to see what you do will be what ultimately sells your art.
 Remember-- selling art with images on a computer screen is very different from selling art out of your studio or at a gallery.

 Write about yourself and your art in the first person.
 Why do you make art?
 Why are you an artist?
 How do you use art to express yourself?
 Being able to answer these questions is good no matter what the circumstances.
 On your website, people who feel like they're getting to know you, like they're connecting a human being with your art, are more likely to buy than people who don't make that kind of connnection.
 Additional incentive for those of you averse to writing: Search engines can't find a website with no text.